Develop5/PlaywrightDemo/README.md

     run_tests.sh        (And provide permission: chmod +x ./run_tests.sh) for Linux, Mac run_tests.bat       For Windows

 And now tests can be executed through this command:
-    ./run_tests.sh dev          (Works for me)
+    ./run_tests.sh dev
             or
     ./run_tests.bat dev
-Depending whethe you are in Linux or Windows
+Depending whethe you are in Linux or Windows.
+(Both work for me)

 #### Cucumber reporter ####